 By studying cave art, scientists have developed a better understanding of how the human mind reacts to images that people look at during changing states of consciousness.

-The idea that wall art functioned as an aid in hunting is supported by both research into wall art in caves and into wall art found in the sites where people lived.
+The idea that wall art functioned as （语法分析）an aid in hunting is supported by both research into wall art in caves and into wall art found in the sites where people lived.